 Sports Fantasy football: Trust Sanchez for championship help Odell Beckham #13 of the New York Giants runs with the ball during the game against the Washington Redskins at MetLife Stadium on Dec 14.
 2014 in East Rutherford, New Jersey.
 Photo Credit: Mike Stobe By ALEX CASE.
 Special to amNewYork December 18, 2014 7:51 PM Print Share fbShare Tweet Email Here are three players worth starting/sitting in your potential championship game.
 Start Mark Sanchez (QB, Eagles): As difficult as it is to trust someone known for butt fumbling with a fantasy championship on the line, Sanchez is an acceptable option against the horrendous Washington pass defense.
 Joique Bell (RB, Lions): The Lions have found a winning formula pounding the rock with Bell.
 Don't expect them to shy away from it now.
 Sammy Watkins (WR, Bills): Against the Raiders, Watkins is primed to remind people why he was the earliest rookie WR taken in the draft.
 Sit Philip Rivers (QB, Chargers): He will be banged up, likely without top WR Keenan Allen, and he's facing a tough 49ers defense.
 Giovani Bernard (RB, Bengals): No longer the top RB option on the Bengals, Bernard should be avoided against the tough Broncos rush defense.
 DeAndre Hopkins/Andre Johnson (WRs, Texans) and Larry Fitzgerald/Michael Floyd (WRs, Cardinals): New rule: Don't start receivers who rely on QBs that weren't on an active NFL roster a couple of weeks ago.
 Alex Case is amNY's fantasy football columnist.
 By ALEX CASE.
-Special to amNewYork Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Special to amNewYork Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.